Servants at Glanmore

 From 1901 to 1905, Eleanor May Bowden lived and worked at Glanmore as a housemaid.
 As the only housemaid this position was often referred to as the “Maid-of-all-Work.”

 Eleanor was born in England in 1886.
-Due to unfortunate family circumstances, Eleanor and her sister were placed in the Whitechapel Workhouse where they learned domestic skills.
+Due to unfortunate family circumstances, Eleanor’s mother was placed in the Whitechapel Workhouse.
+Essentially homeless, Eleanor and her sister were eventually sent to live in the Girl’s Village Home in Barkingside, Essex where they learned domestic skills.
 Eleanor was shipped to Canada as a Barnardo Child in 1900.
 In the late 1800s and early 1900s Dr. T. Barnardo and other social activists in the British Isles brought thousands of disadvantaged childern, like Eleanor, to work as household and farm labourers in Canada.

 Eleanor served at two other households before being placed at Glanmore in mid-1901.
 Early correspondence indicates that Eleanor’s skill as a maid was highly regarded by John and Harriet Phillips.
 In 1902, Eleanor posed for a photographic portrait wearing her serving uniform.
 This was likely her best clothing.